super-resolution/lineprofiler/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to line profiler's documentation!
+Welcome to Line Profiler's documentation!
 =========================================

 Line profiler's purpose is to evaluate datasets in a biological/biophysical context.
 The software recognizes line shaped